 “And he saith unto them, Follow me, and I will make you fishers of men.”
 Matthew 4:19

-Swimming was a long cherished dream for me and more rightly so after I had a frightening incident in mid Sea water some 2 years back.
-Thank God, this August I had time and Will power to join a class nearby for a 12 days crash course.
-The frightening incident I had already aggravated my fear for water and it took me 3 days to even learn to float.
-But, our Trainer said three things which really helped me through the course and to finish it.
-Upon reflections, I believe that all these three points do apply to our personal relationship with Christ and help us to finish our course.
+Swimming was a long cherished dream for me and more rightly so after I had quite a frightening almost drowning experience in mid-sea water in 2013.
+Thanks to God for keeping me alive and giving me the courage to join a class nearby for a 12 days crash course on swimming.
+The frightening incident aggravated my fear for water and it took me 3 days to even learn to float.
+But, my trainer said three things which really helped me throughout the course.
+Upon reflecting on that, I believe that all the following 3 points might apply to our personal relationship with Christ and also help us to finish our course as well.

-2) Merge with water and become as one with it:
+2) Merge and become as one with water

-As we begin this month, Would we rest in God, abide in Him and Enjoy His presence and allow God to use us just as He used Joshua.
+As we begin this month, would we rest in God, abide in Him, enjoy His presence and allow God to use us just as He used Joshua?
 So all ye ready O fishers of Men?
 (Matthew 4:19).
-Remember to ‘Rest in, Become One with and Enjoy’ Him.
+Remember to “Rest in, Become One with and Enjoy” Him.
 Let us swim out to Him!